 The same results hold true on a more mundane level since we know that most presentations don’t have a $100,000 budget and are not given by the CEO.
 A presentation created for a sales call is actually used multiple times across the entire sales team.
 The content creators’ product affects 300 people in the company over the course of a year, versus two people in the company over the course of one meeting.
 With presentation management, the effort of content creators is elevated from a one-and-done tactical exercise to a strategic initiative benefiting the entire organization.
 In so doing, the content creators get more exposure and contribute more value throughout the company.

 On top of that, presentation management directs the content to the presenters in the field.
 The content creators field fewer last-minute, panicked requests, like:

 Hey, I have a meeting in one hour, where is the new pricing?

 I can’t find the slide!

 Do you mind, just, putting these few slides together for me?

 Marketing puts out these fires every day.
 Every time a last-minute request comes in, everything else drops.
 The day is derailed.
 Worse, the day is derailed by a request for something that already exists!
-Fewer fires to put out means the marketing team can put their resources to strategic initiatives that build the brand and push the business forward.
+Fewer fires to put out means the marketing team can put their resources into strategic initiatives that build the brand and push the business forward.

 In the next post in this series, we will look at how Presentation Management ensures compliance.